 Decrease sodium, increase potassium.
 Swap out that Egg McMuffin for a banana, easy enough right?
 Right.
 Prepackaged meats and processed foods tend to have high levels of sodium.
 Too much sodium tends to cause your kidneys to retain water.
 Luckily, Potassium can help your kidneys get rid of salt, which may help with water retention.

 Say sayonara to carbonated beverages.
 Carbonated beverages may add air in the GI tract and the more air that’s trapped, the more bloating you may have.
-Swap the La Croix out for a Green Tea, this will
+Swap the La Croix out for a Green Tea!

 Eat this, not that!
 These foods are known to be debloat and happy tummy friendly - asparagus, quinoa, papaya, pineapple, coffee, ginger, turmeric, and avocado.
 Common culprits of bloating - beans, lentils, broccoli and other cruciferous veggies, processed foods, packaged deli meats, what, onions, dairy, sugar alcohols, garlic, and apples.

 Hydrate or diedrate.
 The most overused, but under implemented trick in the book!
 Staying hydrated will flush out the toxins in your body that may be causing the bloat, including softening your stools to help them pass.

 Drink mint or chamomile tea.
 Both mint and chamomile teas are known for relaxing your GI tract, Angelone says.
 Make it a point to sip one in the morning to combat bloat before it even starts.

 Add probiotics to your morning routine.
 The best way to implement probiotics into your daily routine are through real foods - such as greek yogurt, fermented veggies, kefir and kombucha.
 Some of these products may be high in sugar so make sure you’re reading your labels!